 The Council will support development proposals that provide a mix of dwelling types, sizes and tenures.

-All housing schemes should include a proportion of family sized homes and reflect the recommended housing mix identified in Table 2, unless When considering the mix of dwelling sizes appropriate for a particular development proposal, the Council will have regard it can be robustly demonstrated that a variation to the mix in Table 2 is justified having regard to individual site circumstances including location, site constraints, viability and the achievement of mixed and balanced communities.
-In all cases, the Council will require developers to demonstrate how they have sought to maximise the proportion of family units through the design of the scheme.
+All housing schemes should include a proportion of family sized homes and reflect the recommended housing mix identified in Table 4 unless it can be robustly demonstrated that a variation to the mix in Table 4 is justified having regard to individual site circumstances including location, site constraints, viability and the achievement of mixed and balanced communities.